-50340A - Glass - Options: stained glass, original etched glass, mosaics made of glass, glass beading.
-50340B - Plastic - Possible items to exhibit include plastic jewelry (friendly plastic); recycled plastic art; plastic that can be molded into 3D shapes.

-50340C - Plastic Block Art - Any original item made entirely of plastic building blocks created by the exhibitor.
+- SF 50340 Visual Arts Glass/Plastic-Any original item made of glass or plastic. - 50340A Glass Possible items to exhibit include stained glass, etched glass (original design), mosaics made of glass, glass beading. - 50340B Plastic Possible items to exhibit include plastic jewelry (friendly plastic); recycled plastic art; plastic that can be molded into 3D shapes. - 50340C Plastic Block Art Any original item made entirely of plastic building blocks.
+This must be an original design created by the exhibitor.
 Structures are NOT eligible in the Visual Arts Plastic Block Art exhibit area.
 The exhibit will be judged using a Visual Arts rubric.
-The exhibit must be attached to a board or frame for display or presented as 3 dimensional piece of table art, however NOT a structure (unacceptable items would include buildings, rollercoasters, etc.)
+The exhibit must be attached to a board or frame for display and prepared to be hung or presented as 3 dimensional piece of table art, however NOT a structure (unacceptable items would include buildings, roller-coasters, etc.).